niels-slotboom/notes/Submanifolds.typ

   $
     g = P + Q,
   $
-  with $P$ the tangential and $Q$ the normal projector (or rather, its associated bilinear form), that the induced metric $gamma$ is related via
+  with $P$ the tangential and $Q$ the normal projector (or rather, their associated bilinear forms), the induced metric $gamma$ is related via
   $
     gamma = iota^* g = iota^* P + underbrace(iota^* Q, =0) = iota^* P.
   $